hms-dbmi-cellenics/worker/README.md

 ## Debugging locally

 To save the arguments (`req` and `data`) to a worker function, specify DEBUG_STEP.
-DEBUG_STEP corresponds to the basename of the paths in work.r and will hot-reload it changed at the top of work.r
+DEBUG_STEP corresponds to the basename of the paths in work.r and will hot-reload if changed at the top of work.r

 ```bash
 # e.g. DEBUG_STEP=getClusters